-This morning join your fellow tour participants and 15,000 others for the Tour de L’Île.
-This annual ride is a festive event that follows routes through the Montreal on streets closed to vehicular traffic for this event.
-The route is often lined with bystanders who cheer for cyclists young and old, slow and fast, those dressed in costume and those who are not.
-There are rest stops along the route and a carnival-like atmosphere in a city park at the end of the ride.
-Following the ride, the group will be transported back to Burlington, Vermont.
+This morning, join your fellow tour participants and 15,000 others for the Tour de L’Île.
+This annual ride is a festive event that follows different routes through the Montréal on streets closed to vehicular traffic for this event.
+The route is often lined with bystanders who cheer for cyclists young and old, slow and fast, those dressed in costume, and those who are not.
+Following the conclusion of the ride, the group will be transported back to Burlington, Vermont.

 Located in downtown Burlington near the shores of Lake Champlain, this boutique hotel also features a popular bar and restaurant.Lodging Website